spreatty/codekata13/README.md

 3       char c = '"'; // This line does not open string literal because it is inside character literal */ 4   }
 ```
-To process overlapping properly we need to detect literal bound correctly, and that is how I came
+To process overlapping properly we need to detect literal boundaries correctly, and that is how I came
 up with the next case.

 #### Literals may contain escaped characters that represent their boundaries